F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   variable "MLX5_SHUT_UP_BF" value is used.
 If there is no "MLX5_SHUT_UP_BF", the default ``tx_db_nc`` value is zero for ARM64 hosts and one for others.

+- ``tx_pp`` parameter [int]

+  If a nonzero value is specified the driver creates all necessary internal objects to provide accurate packet send scheduling on mbuf timestamps.
+  The positive value specifies the scheduling granularity in nanoseconds, the packet send will be accurate up to specified digits.
+The allowed range is from 500 to 1 million of nanoseconds.
+The negative value specifies the module of granularity and engages the special test mode the check the schedule rate.
+  By default (if the ``tx_pp`` is not specified) send scheduling on timestamps feature is disabled.

+- ``tx_skew`` parameter [int]

+  The parameter adjusts the send packet scheduling on timestamps and represents the average delay between beginning of the transmitting descriptor processing by the hardware and appearance of actual packet data on the wire.
+The value should be provided in nanoseconds and is valid only if ``tx_pp`` parameter is specified.
+The default value is zero.

 - ``tx_vec_en`` parameter [int]

-  A nonzero value enables Tx vector on ConnectX-5, ConnectX-6, ConnectX-6 Dx and BlueField NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
+  A nonzero value enables Tx vector on ConnectX-5, ConnectX-6, ConnectX-6 Dx, ConnectX-6 Lx, BlueField and BlueField-2 NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
   The parameter is deprecated and ignored.

 - ``rx_vec_en`` parameter [int]